claybrooks/dwarfgen/README.md

 - Generate datastructures that promote easy domain specific analysis of code
 - Generate code in other languages
-- Generate IDL's (Interactive Data Language)
+- Generate IDL's (Interface Description Language)

 Dwarfgen introduces JIDL (JSON IDL) to the already crowded IDL space.
 JIDL is less about being an IDL and more about being an intermediate representation